 What Majors Will Train Me in Cartooning?

-Although some colleges and universities do offer cartooning majors, such programs are rare and typically only found at for-profit institutions.
+Although some colleges and universities offer majors specifically in cartooning, these programs are rare and are typically found only at for-profit institutions.
 A cartooning major will specifically train you in the art and business of cartooning, covering graphic novels and related art forms.
-More commonly that cartooning programs, you'll find programs in visual arts, drawing or illustration.
-These majors will provide you with many of the same skills you'd learn in a cartooning program, though they'll be more broadly-focused.
-Typically, such an undergraduate major will lead to a Bachelor of Fine Arts.
+More commonly, however, you'll be able to find programs in visual arts, drawing, animation or illustration.
+These majors will provide you with many of the same skills you'd learn in a cartooning program, though they are more broadly-focused.
+Typically, such an undergraduate major will lead to a Bachelor of Fine Arts (B.F.A.).

 What Courses Will I Take?